Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - Quiz page contains quiz for play after user / admin has been logged in

+- Admin page, only accessible  for Admin

+## UX stories:

+ ### Admin stories:

+ - As an admin I would like to be able to add new questions, to add and to delete users

+ - As an admin I would like to add users and to delete them

+ - As an admin I would like to

+ ### User stories:

+ - As a user I would like to register

+ - As a user I would like to login

+ - As a user I would like to play general knowledge quiz

+ - As a user I would like to track my previous score

 ### Structure and design:

 ### Wireframes: